-- Following the Lyell Highway toward Queenstown, stop for the easy 20-minute return walk to pretty Nelson Falls through mossy forest of sassafras, myrtle and ferns.
+Following the Lyell Highway toward Queenstown from the south, stop for the easy 20min return walk to pretty Nelson Falls through mossy forest of sassafras, myrtle and ferns.

-- Fancy a day jam-packed with wilderness adventures?
-Combine a steam-rail journey with thrilling white-water rafting and peaceful river drifting with qualified guides at King River Rafting.
-Expect spectacular landscapes and sightings of wildlife and rare Huon and King Billy pines, some of which are more than 3000 years old.
+Fancy a day jam-packed with wilderness adventures?
+Combine a steam-rail journey with thrilling white-water rafting and peaceful river drifting with King River Rafting.
+Expect spectacular landscapes and sightings of wildlife and rare Huon and King Billy pines, some of which are more than 2000 years old.

-- Join the audience for a performance of The Ship That Never Was, an interactive, family-friendly theatre production based on the true story of a daring convict escape from notorious Sarah Island.
+Join the audience for a performance of The Ship That Never Was, an interactive, family-friendly theatre production based on the true story of a daring convict escape from notorious Sarah Island in Macquarie Harbour.

-- Before leaving town, walk the 40-minute return track to Hogarth Falls, keeping an eye out for platypus in the creek.
+Before leaving town, walk the 40min return track to Hogarth Falls, keeping an eye out for platypus in the creek.

-- Drive to the historical mining town of Zeehan.
-Nicknamed Silver City, it was once Tasmania's third largest town.
-Walk the Spray Tunnel, a 100-metre long abandoned train tunnel that once led to the Spray Silver Mine.
+Nicknamed Silver City, Zeehan was once Tasmania's third-largest town.
+Walk through the Spray Tunnel, a 100m-long abandoned train tunnel that once led to the Spray Silver Mine.

-- Spend a few hours exploring the West Coast Heritage Centre for a fascinating insight into the area’s industrial and social heritage.
-This seven-hectare site incorporates the restored Gaiety Theatre-Grand Hotel, once considered one of Australia’s best theatres.
+Spend a few hours exploring the West Coast Heritage Centre for a fascinating insight into the area’s industrial and social heritage.
+This 7ha site incorporates the restored Gaiety Theatre-Grand Hotel, once considered one of Australia’s finest theatres.